cloudalchemy/ansible-prometheus/README.md

           job: node
 ```

+### Full site

+We provide demo site for full monitoring solution based on prometheus and grafana.
+Repository with code is [available on github](https://github.com/cloudalchemy/demo-site) and site is hosted on DigitalOcean.

 ### Defining alerting rules files

 Alerting rules are defined in `prometheus_alert_rules` variable.
 Format is almost identical to one defined in[ Prometheus 2.0 documentation](https://prometheus.io/docs/prometheus/latest/configuration/template_examples/).